AldoCC21/EnglishBootcamp/README.md

 * [Assignment 1](https://github.com/AldoCC21/EnglishBootcamp/files/7629946/Comparatives.and.Superlatives.docx)
 * **Assignment 2** Record yourself speaking for 1 minute about something related to your job.
 Use at least 2 business phrases from the class document.
+* **Assignment 3** Watch the YouTube video: [The Super Mario Effect - Tricking Your Brain into Learning More] (https://www.youtube.com/watch?v=9vJRopau0g0)
+Write down any words you don’t know, you can look up the definitions yourself or you can review them on your individual sessions.
+Write one paragraph (minimum 4 sentences) talking about the video, you can give any opinion you want!
+* **Assignment 4** Record yourself for 50 - 90 seconds talking about a subject of your own interest.
+Your paragraph must have the following characteristics:
+ - Use “good” and “well” at least one time each.
+ - Add a sense verb followed by an adjective.
+ - “Feels great”
+ - Avoid unnecessary prepositions.
+ - End at least one sentence with a preposition.
+* **Assignment 5** Search the internet for 10 words related to your field of work, and write down both the word and definition in your glossary.
+We’ll use these to practice on our individual sessions!
+If you don’t know or can’t find the word in English, write the Spanish equivalent of the word, but the definitions must be in English.

 ## Feedback
 At Core Code, we love to keep co-creating the experience with you.
 Please [fill this form](https://aplica.typeform.com/to/yrWuI78T) to tell us more about your experience.